GoogleCloudPlatform/PerfKitBenchmarker/tools/side-by-side/README.md

 ## Requirements

-Listed in `requirements.txt` and `test-requirements.txt` at the root of this repository.
+Listed in `requirements.txt` and `requirements-testing.txt` at the root of this repository.

 From this directory:

-    pip install -r ../../requirements.txt
-    pip install -r ../../test-requirements.txt
+    pip install -r ../../requirements-testing.txt

 ## Example: testing two different revisions